joan-morera/SpeciesNet-Improved/installing-python.md

 To install Miniforge on Windows, just download and run the [Miniforge installer](https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-Windows-x86_64.exe).
 If you get a "Windows protected your PC" warning, you might have to click "More info" and "run anyway".
 You can leave everything at the default value during installation.

-All the instructions we provide in the [SpecesNet README](README.md) will assume you are running at the Miniforge command prompt, which is basically just like a regular command prompt, but it has access to all the Python stuff.
+All the instructions we provide in the [SpeciesNet README](README.md) will assume you are running at the Miniforge command prompt, which is basically just like a regular command prompt, but it has access to all the Python stuff.
 On Windows, once you've installed Miniforge, you can start your Miniforge command prompt by launching the shortcut called "Miniforge prompt".

 You will know you are at a Miniforge prompt (as opposed to run-of-the-mill command prompt) if you see an environment name in parentheses before your current directory, like this: